Thokozile23/alx-pre_course/README.md

-I am an ALX Software Engineer
+I am a software engineer